 y year m month ms month start me month end w week ws week start we week end d day q quarter qs quarter start qe quarter end js year start je year end b Birthday bh Birthday today bwa Birthday at the beginning of this week bwe Birthday at the end of this week bwa - bwe Birthday in this week

 You can combine several fields with their value ranges.
 This is done with the comparison operators "& +", "& -", "OR".
 Values added with "& +" are combined.
 Criteria collected with the "& -" operator are excluded.
 Both possibilities can be carried out with an "OR" condition (ie "or").

 Note that even a single criterion must be added with "& +" and that it is not possible to use only one exclusion criterion.
 If you want to exclude datasets, min. a &-criterion must exist.

-A link chaining must be selected if there are selection criteria in linked datasets in other datasets.
+A link chaining (mini icon with gear wheel) must be selected if there are selection criteria in other data sets via linked data sets.

-Example: All persons of a postal code area who work in companies of a different, specific area should be selected.
+Example: All persons of a postcode area who work in companies of another, specific area should be selected.

 Within portal selections, it is often necessary and useful to use certain fields of a user.
 There are three variables that make it possible to design user-specific queries.
 Using the link chaining, it is thus possible to select exactly those datasets that affect an user (depending on the user's own information).
 The variables return to specified system fields of the user dataset.